-Allergic Reactions Treatment Specialist Questions and Answers
+Allergic Reactions Treatment Clinic Questions and Answers

 Allergic reactions occur when your immune system interprets an otherwise harmless substance as a threat to your overall health.
 Consequently, an immune response happens, which is referred to as an allergic reaction, causing several unpleasant symptoms to occur.
 As such, allergic reactions can be a frustrating thing to experience.
 We would be happy to help you with allergic reactions or answer any of your questions about them at Franklin Park Urgent Care!